mivige/ServerHTTP/README.md

 # ServerHTTP

-This project was created as part of the [CodeCrafters](https://app.codecrafters.io/catalog) challenge: **Build your own HTTP server**.

 ## Project Description

 HTTP is the protocol that powers the web.
-In this challenge, you'll build an HTTP server that's capable of handling simple GET/POST requests, serving files, and handling multiple concurrent connections.
+This is an HTTP server that's capable of handling simple GET/POST requests, serving files, and handling multiple concurrent connections.

-Along the way, you'll learn about:
+Along the way, I learnt about:
 - TCP connections
 - HTTP headers
 - HTTP verbs (GET, POST)